rehierl/node-tree-outliner/3-basic-design/3-0-3-sxn-relation.md

 superordinate entity towards a subordinate entity) and that the `element-of` relation is antonymous to it.

+Note that this relation does not yet define any specific structure.
+That is, the relation merely states which nodes belong to which section.
+In addition to that, any node may belong to one or more sections.
+However, any given section may contain a specific node no more than once.

 <!-- ======================================================================= -->
 ## (s related-to n)